 Checklists are provided in both the CIS’s own Embedded Check Language rulesets (for use in their CIS-CAT tool) and the more standardized, Extensible Configuration Checklist Description Format (XCCDF).
 NNT Change Tracker can now utilize both CIS checklist ruleset formats.

 Adoption of OVAL, however, opens up a much wider range of checklists including those provided in the National Vulnerability Database repository here

 and also the checklists provided for the US Military known as STIGs (Security Technical Implementation Guides)

 Of course, SCAP (Security Content Automation Protocol) has now been positioned as an all-encompassing standard and is a superset of OVAL and XCCDF.

-While SCAP leverages OVAL and XCCDF, using the same checklist ruleset content, this is combined with vulnerability scoring metrics (CVSS) and other standardized platform, vulnerability and configuration enumeration/naming conventions to provide a more comprehensive standard (respectfully CPE, CVE and CCE – see www.mitre.org for more details).
+While SCAP leverages OVAL and XCCDF, using the same checklist ruleset content, this is combined with vulnerability scoring metrics (CVSS) and other standardized platforms, vulnerability and configuration enumeration/naming conventions to provide a more comprehensive standard (respectfully CPE, CVE, and CCE – see www.mitre.org for more details).

 It is important to note, however, that the ‘meat’ of SCAP is still the OVAL content and NNT can just as easily use SCAP’s OVAL content.